carpentries-incubator/open-science-with-r/_episodes/07-github.md

 <img src="../img/select_project.png" width="700px">

-And the repository will be saved to the Github folder on your computer:
+And the repository will be saved to the `github` folder on your computer:

 <img src="../img/cloned_repository.png" width="900px">

-<font size="+2">Ta da!!!</font> The folder doesn't contain much of interest, but we are going to change that.
+<font size="+2">Ta da!!!</font> The folder doesn't contain much, but we are going to change that.

 ## Inspect your repository